ultimike/bluecollargit/README.md

 Welcome to the Midcamp DrupalEasy class, you can sign up for classes at [DrupalEasy.com](https://www.drupaleasy.com/)

 ##### Older changes
+>Hi everybody!!
+Give your animal some pets for me!
 > Greetings from Fall 2021!
 May *Drupal prowess* be with you.
 > ![Computering Mastery](https://media.giphy.com/media/AceKHfcUrqauQ/giphy.gif)